ortus-docs/commandbox-docs/setup/installation.md

 sudo apt-get update; sudo apt-get install commandbox
 ```

+Then run the `box` binary to begin the one-time unpacking process.

 ## Linux (Debian)

 After you have downloaded the `commandbox.deb` file, install it using the `dpkg`